ZiyadMoh/Phone-Book-System/README.md

 4) Understanding how loops and if statements work with each other. <br />

 <b>2- Requirements:</b>  <br />
-Build a program that represents a phone book, it receives a phone number, and returns the name of the owner of that inputted phone number e.g.:  <br />
+Build a program that represents a phone book, it receives a phone number, and returns the name of the owner of that inputted phone number e.g. :  <br />

 Name          | Phone